CarmJos/MoeTeleport/README-EN.md

 - Teleport to the specified location.

 # warp list
--List all current warp locations.
+- List all current warp locations.

 # warp set <warp name>
 - Set a warp location.
-- If the warp already exists and you are the owner (or the server administrator) of the warp
+- If the warp already exists and you are the owner (or the server administrator) of the warp,
-- The old warp point will be overwritten.
+- the old warp point will be overwritten.

 # warp delete <Warp name>
 - Delete one of your own warps